Hudson Headwaters Health Network Visa Sponsorship Jobs USA

 Get Access To All Jobs

 Proposed Schedule: 40 hours per week.
-Shifts will vary based on the operating hours of the Health Center to include a Tuesday evening and Saturday morning rotation.
+Shifts will vary based on the operating hours of the Health Center to include a Saturday morning rotation.

-The Registered Nurse is responsible for delivering age appropriate, population-specific patient care utilizing the nursing process of assessment, nursing diagnosis, planning, implementation, and evaluation while embracing the Core Values of Quality, Appreciation, Creativity and Sustainability in pursuing the HHHN Mission and Vision.
+The Licensed Practical Nurse provides age appropriate, population specific, patient care in a professional, compassionate, caring, culturally and ethnically sensitive manner, while embracing the Core Values of Quality, Appreciation, Creativity and Sustainability in pursuing the HHHN Mission and Vision.
+The LPN administers care to patients under the direction of the responsible Registered Nurse or medical provider.

 Responsibilities:

-- Serve as a resource for nursing standards, competencies, policies and procedures.
+- Serve as a mentor and resource for nursing standards, competencies, policies and procedures.

-- Collaborate with staff and other departments in the development of strategies to continuously improve quality of care and the patient experience.
+- Collaborates with staff and other departments in the development of strategies to continuously improve quality of care and the patient experience.

-- Utilize data to continuously meet care coordination needs across settings in conjunction with the patient, family and/or other members of the care team.
+- Utilize data to continuously meet care coordination needs across settings in conjunction with the patient, family and/or other care providers.

-- Provide direct and indirect care that is safe, ethical, patient- and family-centered, culturally congruent and evidence-based.
+- Provide direct and indirect care that is safe, ethical, patient and family-centered, and evidence-based.

 - Protect patients and employees by adhering to infection control policies and protocols.